contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 Its default is set to *No*.

 ### Allow fullscreen
-It's possible to edit markdown in a fullscreen window within Contensis to provide a distraction free writing experience.
+It's possible to edit markdown in a fullscreen window within Contensis.
 This setting determines if authors should be allowed to enter fullscreen.

-Its default is set to *No*.
+The default is set to *No*.